IntensiCode/flutternoid/README.md

 ### To Do

-- [ ] limit enemy speed
 - [ ] PERF: web performance became bad suddenly - why?

-- [ ] BUG: multi ball after destroyed is still around
 - [ ] BUG: enemies are invisible at (0,0) when spawning - ball sometimes hits them
 - [ ] BUG: audio switching messed up - music does not turn on sometimes?
 - [ ] BUG: rarely ball with zero x or y speed but no auto speed up?
-- [ ] BUG: plasma appears in center(?) when certain(?) multi ball state?
-- [ ] BUG: disable pause when level complete (or other overlay active)

-- [ ] doors should be considered blocked if enemy is blocking it ^^
 - [ ] make vaus pull ball back from void a bit more?
 - [ ] make vaus move one or two pixels more towards the walls?
 - [ ] fix min ball speed (in upper part)
 - [ ] separate options from configuration
 - [ ] shader fix for desktop?
-- [ ] shader for tiled background? or render into an image once?
 - [ ] level defines enemies
 - [ ] forge2D only inside GameScreen? switch world when in GameController?
 - [ ] pause physics via HasTimeScale on Forge2dWorld?
 - [ ] pause physics via custom Forge2DWorld not calling update when paused?
-- [ ] UNLOCK extra levels from ROD with new molecule enemy, reappearing and moving blocks
+- [ ] unlock extra levels from ROD with new molecule enemy, reappearing and moving blocks

 - [-] BUG: fix random block selection to not pick first block every time [seems to work after all]
 - [-] BUG: last extra is cut off [cannot reproduce]
 - [-] soLoud + audio_players for Web? [soloud breaks web build]
 - [?]
+BUG: disable pause when level complete (or other overlay active)
+- [?]
 BUG: extras collected when player destroyed
+- [?]
+BUG: multi ball after destroyed is still around [fixed somehow?]
+- [?]
+BUG: plasma appears in center(?) when certain(?) multi ball state? [was this fixed somehow?]
 - [?]
 PERF: limit audio players by time
 - [X] BUG: ball jumps behind wall - make wall a solid box?
 - [X] BUG: count down level time in bonus screen